 Your child needs to make decisions with their allowance.
 One way is to help them comparison shop.
 You can look online for things your child wants, compare prices, and help your child look for the best bargains.
 You should also help your children understand the importance of setting aside money for the future, as well as making smart spending choices now.

 Talk About Money Mistakes

 While it’s hard to talk about money mistakes with our children, it can be instructive.
-It’s a good idea to talk with your children about our past money mistakes.
-Additionally, you can make it a point to let your children make mistakes, and talk about them afterward.
+It’s a good idea to talk to your children about our past money mistakes.
+Additionally, you can make it a point to let your children make mistakes and talk about them afterward.
 If your child is determined on a course of action, let him go through with it, but when he has remorse later, discuss it with him, and talk about alternatives that would have been better.

 As your child gets older, make sure to talk about investing, and help him or her make good decisions.
 Most children are focused on today’s wants and needs.
 So it’s important to help them understand that value of long-term planning.